jvverde/MarpaX-xPathLike/README.md

 # DESCRIPTION

-It looks for complex perl data-structures which match the pQuery expression and returns a list of matched data-structures.
+It looks for complex perl data-structures which match the xPathLike expression and returns a list of matched data-structures.